Prasanth-Sureshkumar/JustoDRM/README.md

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.

+# Security Features

+## Screenshot Prevention

+This app implements screenshot prevention to protect sensitive content from being captured.

+### Implementation

+Screenshot prevention is implemented using the `FLAG_SECURE` window flag in the `MainActivity.kt` file.

+This flag prevents users from:
+- Taking screenshots of the app
+- Recording the screen while the app is visible
+- Viewing the app content in the recent apps overview

+The implementation is applied in the `onCreate()` method to ensure protection is active from app launch.

+## Encryption & Decryption

+### Dependencies

+- **react-native-quick-crypto**: High-performance cryptographic operations for React Native

+### Supported Content Types

+The encryption system supports multiple digital content formats:
+- **EPUB Books**: Digital publications with full content protection
+- **MP3 Audio Files**: Audio content with secure streaming capabilities

+### Implementation Architecture

+#### Client-Side Decryption
+- Encrypted content is received and stored securely on the client device
+- Decryption occurs in real-time during content consumption
+- Decrypted content is never stored permanently on the device

+#### Content Protection Features

+- **Dynamic Watermarking**: Customizable watermarks overlaid on book content to prevent unauthorized redistribution
+- **Text Selection Prevention**: Disables text selection, copying, and cut operations
+- **Context Menu Blocking**: Prevents right-click context menus and copy operations
+- **Keyboard Shortcut Blocking**: Disables common copy shortcuts (Ctrl+C, Ctrl+A, etc.)
+- **Print Protection**: Blocks printing functionality to prevent physical copies

+#### Security Measures

+1. **Device Security**
+   - Screenshot prevention at the OS level
+   - Screen recording detection and blocking

+2. **Anti-Piracy Features**
+   - Watermarking with user identification
+   - Copy protection mechanisms

+# Getting Started with Development

 ## Step 1: Start Metro

 First, you will need to run **Metro**, the JavaScript build tool for React Native.